straywasp/hello-world/README.md

 # hello-world
-Following the tutorial like a good student
+Turning bad things into good.
+Making changes like a lizard.